Thomas and William's house for the afternoon.

 run across the foothills from our house to theirs.

-take Lottie who was dying of boredom.
-This could make it possible for me to
+This would make it possible for me to

 maybe catch a nap before dinner.